Arguing Is a Vicious Cycle

 Now, I am open to learning what I don’t know.
 Now, I’m open to being wrong.
 Now, I am not concerned with wining or losing, I am interested in finding more of the truth.
 Suddenly, I want to look at it from all sides.
 And that feeling makes my heart open again.

-If you like to experiment with opening your heart in this way, I’d love to have you join us January 10-24 for Two Weeks of The Work, a personalized retreat at my house in British Columbia, or join us for my online course, The Work 101, starting Jan 13.
+If you like to experiment with opening your heart in this way, I’d love to have you join us for my online course, The Work 101.

 Have a great week,